 - Graduate scholarships awarded on merit to Somerville graduate-entry and clinical medical students.

-- Support for our clinical students’ elective periods with grants currently of the order of approximately £500 per student.
-Additional travel funds are available in open competition.
+- Support for our clinical students’ elective periods and course-related travel with grants currently of the order of approximately £1,000 per student.
 In addition, equipment grants are available for each student

 - An active medical society, the Janet Vaughan Society, with the opportunity to be part of a thriving medical community within College where students